 Most people know that a good CPU is essential for getting the best possible frames in-game.
-You could have an RTX 3090 graphics card and still get terrible frames if your processor is bottlenecking your system.
+It doesn’t matter if you have an RTX 3090; if you have a mediocre processor your frames will suffer.

-But what qualifies as a good CPU?
-Intel’s Core i3 CPUs are generally considered bottom-tier for gaming, but are they adequate?
+This leads us to the question: What qualifies as a good CPU?
+Intel’s Core i3 CPUs are generally considered a last-resort for gaming PCs on an extreme budget, but is this reputation deserved?

-Before we get into why an i3 is good for gaming, it’s important to differentiate between an i3 and its more expensive counterparts.
+Before we look at any Core i3 CPUs in depth it’s important to differentiate between an i3 and its more expensive counterparts.
 What’s the difference between an i3 and, say, an i5?
 What makes an i5 objectively better than its lesser counterpart?

 There’s one difference that stands out above the rest: core count.